vdubey0/RecipeAnalysis/README.md

 using that info.
 3. We then dropped all unnecessary columns.
 These were `['contributor_id', 'submitted', 'tags', 'steps', 'description', 'user_id', 'recipe_id', 'date', 'review', 'rating_x']`.
 We were able to look at these columns and figure out that they would not have any significance in our future analyses.
-4. In order to prepare for research question, we extracted the calories from the `nutrition` column.
+4. In order to prepare for research question, we extracted the calorie value for each recipe from the `nutrition` column.